-Impact to the Grove Grove of Titans & Donations
+Impact to the Grove of Titans & Donations

 Copyright 2016 - 2017 by Mario Vaden

 The redwood below was discovered May 1998.
-To meet this grove after 2013 does not compare because 2012 and afterward the pristine nature changed.
-What remains can strike visitors as iimpressive, but somebody erased a unique opportunity every future first-timer will never experience.
+To meet this grove after 2013 does not compare because after 2012 the pristine nature changed.
+What remains can strike visitors as iimpressive but somebody erased a unique opportunity future first-timers will never experience.
 This is the Grove of Titans, not one of the more recent New Discoveries

 2016, the parks posted that 3300 squqare meters of plants were damaged.
 Patches are so worn, new visitors may think this is normal.
-Anyone who saw it before 2012 realize the difference.
+Anyone who saw it before 2012 knows different.
 Continue after images ...

-The loss of plants started around 2011 after someone from Medford located the Grove ot Titans and leaked this location.
-In 2015, a 2nd anonymous person (or organization) harvested more locations undermining parks and researchers again.
-For any interested, another page shows more examples of change.
-We know exactly who the 1st person (s) is, and can provide contact details to others researching the evolution of this.
-They used fictitious names in postings or captions just prior to the grove's declining plant population.
+The loss of plants started around 2011 after a man from Medford located the Grove ot Titans and leaked the location.
+In 2015, a 2nd anonymous "person" harvested and leaked more locations undermining parks and researchers again.

-In 2017, two news writers published articles about the grove and a plan to build trails.
+In 2017, two news writers published articles about the grove and a plan for trail work.
 Due to that extra publicity, the parks will need the funds as soon as possible to contend with growing foot traffic.
-The articles revealed the parks aiming for $1,000,000 to build trail and boardwalks.
+The articles revealed the parks are aiming for $1,000,000 to build trail and boardwalks.
 The $1000 we sent is a fraction.
 March 2017, the Redwood Parks Conservancy posted that $5000 extra was raised.
-Bumper stickers were also offered for donations of $25 or more.
 Certainly the tally will grow.